Tenant-Based Rental Assistance Program (TBRA)

 When is the pre-application period?

-TBRA program staff will review pre-applications and refer households that meet eligibility criteria to complete a full application.
+TBRA program staff will review pre-applications submitted during the pre-application period and refer households that meet eligibility criteria to complete a full application.
 Households will be notified by June 15, 2023, of their eligibility status to complete the full application.

 The TBRA program will refer all participating tenants to a DCA-designated housing counseling agency.